 He said: “The lady who lived in the cottage and owned the tree was Nancy Harrison.
 She died about 18 months ago at the age of 94.
 She was passionate about the tree and kept it going.”

 Nancy Harrison left the cottage and its adjacent cottage to her nephew, Coulson Howard, 55, who has lived with and around the tree most of his life.

 Nancy bought both cottages at auction in the 60s and lived at number 76.
 She let Coulson’s mother live in 75 when the family returned to the UK from Northern Rhodesia.
 He was six at the time.

-Coulson has a big garden of his own to tend and the struggle of maintaining the Bramley Cottage garden is a hard one.
-“I’ve looked after the garden for years while Nance was alive but it’s difficult to motivate yourself when the tree has dead branches and hardly any leaves on now. ”
+Coulson had a big garden of his own to tend and the struggle of maintaining the Bramley Cottage garden was a hard one.
+“I’ve looked after the garden for years while Nance was alive but it’s difficult to motivate yourself when the tree has dead branches and hardly any leaves on now, ” he said.

 He was keen to pay particular tribute to Claude Coates, a fruit farmer from Wisbech in Cambridgeshire who came over four times a year for over a decade in the 60s and 70s to spray, prune and tend the tree.
 “There are lots of people over the years who have played a part in the Bramley apple story but Claude gets no recognition.
 Soon after Nance bought the cottage at auction he came over to see her and he showed real devotion to the tree.”

 In the wake of the coverage I received a request to visit the Brackenhurst Agricultural College run by Nottingham Trent University.
 They were upset as they had been looking to create a Bramley Apple exhibition.
 I suggested they might want to buy the cottages for student accommodation, with students (under supervision) responsible for caring for the tree.
 I heard nothing back.